-Look for a line like this in the output of hinv and note numbers that appear in parentheses beside the scsi and cdrom entries:
+Look for a line like this in the output of hinv and note numbers listed for CDROM unit and SCSI controller:

 '''

-SCSI CDROM: scsi (0) cdrom (4)
+CDROM: unit 4 on SCSI controller 0

 '''

 3. Eject the CD that is currently in the drive, if any.